niravcodes/niravcodes.github.io/_drafts/2019-10-08-sandboxing-small-executables-on-linux-many-tries.md

 **systemd-nspawn** is really interesting.
 It needs a full chown-able filesystem I didn't use it this time, but I'm definitely going to use this in some future project.

 **minijail:** This little software is apparently used by Google to sandbox chromium programs.
-This presentation is quite interesting

-custom:

-namespaces, chroot, seccomp-bpf, kafel, cgroups, users etc
+It is not as feature rich as nsjail so I ended up using this in conjunction with cgroups and some other programs to isolate the unsafe binary.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oGmj6CUEup0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 PS: Mosh is really cool substutite to ssh.